GANys/Measur3D/README.md

 ## Documentation

-Documentation of the server API can be found in the [backend folder](https://github.com/GANys/Measur3D/tree/dev/backend/README.md).
+Documentations of the Measur3D API and the OGCAPIF can be found in the [API-DOCS file (Open API 3.0)](https://github.com/GANys/Measur3D/blob/master/api-docs.yaml).

 ## Built With